konstruktoid/ansible-role-hardening/README.md

 `auditd_admin_space_left_action` defines what action to take when the system has detected that it is low on disk space. `suspend` will cause the audit daemon to stop writing records to the disk.

+`auditd_flush: sync` tells the audit daemon to keep both the data and meta-data fully sync'd with every write to disk.

 `auditd_max_log_file_action` sets what action to take when the system has detected that the max file size limit has been reached.
 E.g. the `rotate` option